bengfarrell/rgf-blog/content/blog/2010-10-11-washington-dc-september-2010-travelogue-part-3-sculpture-garden-national-archives-street-scenes-and-foggy-bottom.md

 ![](http://www.blastanova.com/photoalbum/Adventures/Washington%20DC%202010/wdc212.JPG)

 Coming up on the next installment of the DC travelogue: the Sculpture Garden, National Archives, Ford Theater, Foggy Bottom, and dinner!
 I might even get to Embassy Row by the end of it, but I make no promises.
-[More photos at our photo website!](http://www.blastanova.com/photoalbum/index.html?path=Adventures/Washington%20DC%202010)